dong-8080/ETDNN/README.md

 ## Environments

 The experimental environment is listed here.
-Using different versions of packages when reproducing the experiments may cause some problems.
+Using different versions of packages may cause some problems.
 ```
 python==3.7
 torch==1.9.0